SchulzLab/TripLexicon/docs/docs/source/examples.rst

   :alt: GO doenload results as CSV

-Querying by RNA transcript ID
+Extended query by RNA transcript ID
 -----------------------------
 This example reflects a scenario where the user has an RNA of interest, and is interested in the predicted triplex formation of a specific transcript of that RNA (e.g. that which is dominantly expressed in their cell type of interest, or a specific splice variant).
 In this case, they can query TripLexicon by the RNA transcript ID (in Ensembl format), and the results will include statistically significant predicted triplexes for only the specified transcript for that RNA gene.

 Sticking to the example of *MEG3*, but this time the user is only interested in the canonical Ensembl transcript, which has the ID *ENST00000556407*.
-In this case, the user would again navigate to the :kbd:`RNA query` tab of the TripLexicon web interface, and this time would enter *ENST00000556407* into the third search field on the card with the title **Search for predicted triplexes by RNA transcript ID**.
+In this case, the user would again navigate to the :kbd:`RNA query` tab of the TripLexicon web interface, and this time would enter *ENST00000556407* into the same seach field as for the previous query **Search for predicted triplexes by RNA gene symbol, gene ID or transcript ID (results will list all interactions line by line)**.

 .. image:: ../transcript_search.png
   :alt: Query by transcript ENST00000556407